|

 setting--including a school--is censorship and is in opposition to the

-First Amendment of the U.S. Constitution; however, this seldom, if
+First Amendment of the U.S. Constitution, this seldom,

 For example,